DeGaMon/docs-centipedeRTK/docs/base/wifi_ap.md

 >```

 ## Manual installation
-To manually install the access point on a Raspberry Pi, follow the official Raspberry Pi tutrorial: [Setting up a Routed Wireless Access Point](https://www.raspberrypi.com/documentation/computers/configuration.html#setting-up-a-routed-wireless-access-point).
+To manually install the access point on a Raspberry Pi, follow the official Raspberry Pi tutrorial - [Setting up a Routed Wireless Access Point](https://www.raspberrypi.com/documentation/computers/configuration.html#setting-up-a-routed-wireless-access-point).

-The step *"Enable Routing and IP Masquerading"* is not to be followed as the purpose of our base is not to route any incoming trafic.
+The step *"Enable Routing and IP Masquerading"* is not to be followed as the purpose of the base is not to route any incoming trafic.
 Inside the section, a note actually informs you about skipping it :

 >''If you wish to block wireless clients from accessing the Ethernet network and the internet, skip this section.''

-During step *"Configure the DHCP and DNS services for the wireless network"*, you can customize the alias name for the Raspberry Pi that can be used in stead of its IP adress.
-To do so, when filling the the file ```/etc/dnsmasq.conf```, at the very last line, change the ```gw``` to ```basegnss``` for example :
+During step *"Configure the DHCP and DNS services for the wireless network"*, you can customize the DNS alias for the Raspberry Pi that can be used in stead of its IP adress.
+To do so, when filling the file ```/etc/dnsmasq.conf```, change the ```gw``` at the very last line to ```basegnss``` for example :

 >```
->interface=wlan0 # Listening interface
+># Listening interface
+>interface=wlan0
+># Pool of IP addresses served via DHCP
 >dhcp-range=192.168.4.2,192.168.4.20,255.255.255.0,24h
->                # Pool of IP addresses served via DHCP
->domain=wlan     # Local wireless DNS domain
+># Local wireless DNS domain
+>domain=wlan
+># Alias for this router
 >address=/basegnss.wlan/192.168.4.1
->                # Alias for this router
 >```

 During step *"Configure the AP Software"*, when filling up the file ```/etc/hostapd/hostapd.conf```, you can customize the ssid and passphrase that will be used to connect to the AP.
 You could respectively choose ```basegnss_AP``` and ```basegnss!``` :